bartificer/programming-by-stealth/docs/pbs23.md

 The final piece we need to build our link enhancer is the ability to parse URLs into their component parts so we can analyse them.
 We could do this with regular expressions, but that’s not as straight forward as you might imagine – the specification defining valid URLs is actually quite complex.

-When you encounter a common problem like this, re-inventing the wheel is not a good approach.
+When you encounter a common problem like this, reinventing the wheel is not a good approach.
 Instead, you should look to see if there’s an open source project that has already solved your problem for you.
-I don’t mean copying and pasting snippets of code from a web forum, I mean using a well packaged and well documented library of code that has been specifically designed to be re-used.
+I don’t mean copying and pasting snippets of code from a web forum.
+I mean using a well packaged and well documented library of code that has been specifically designed to be reused.

-When code has been properly designed to be re-used, it will have a well defined and well documented list of available variables, functions, and/or prototypes.
+When code has been properly designed to be reused, it will have a well defined and well documented list of available variables, functions, and/or prototypes.
 Collectively, this documented collection of functions etc. is known as an Application Programming Interface, or API.
 The API should be all you need to know to make use of a well packaged code library.
 We’ve already used one such code library in this series – jQuery.

-OK, so we need to process URLs, we can’t possibly be the only JavaScript programmers to need that functionality, so there’s probably a well regarded library that solves this problem out there somewhere.
+OK, so we need to process URLs.
+We can’t possibly be the only JavaScript programmers to need that functionality.
+So there’s probably a well regarded library that solves this problem out there somewhere.
 A little Googling would tell you that the best regarded JavaScript library for interacting with URLs is [URI.js](https://medialize.github.io/URI.js/).

 This will not be an exhaustive look at URI.js.
-The documentation on their site is very good, so I’ll leave learning more as an exercise for the reader.
+The documentation on their site is very good.
+So I’ll leave learning more as an exercise for the reader.
 Instead, I just want to highlight the parts of the API we’ll need to achieve our goals.
 Also note that URI.js integrates with jQuery.

 Firstly, we can create a URI object representing the URL of the current page as follows: